Kirill Smal: Formula 4

 In 2020, Smal made his single-seater debut by competing in the ADAC Formula 4 Championship with R-ace GP.
 He finished the season ninth in the standings after claiming three podiums and a pole position throughout the season.
-Together with Race GP, he also competed in a single round of the Italian F4 Championship before joining Prema Powerteam to compete in further rounds of the championship.
+Together with Race GP, Smal also competed in a single round of the Italian F4 Championship before joining Prema Powerteam to compete in further rounds of the championship.
 He took his first podium in the final race of the season.

-In 2021, he joined Xcel Motorsport to compete in the Formula 4 UAE Championship.
+In 2021, Smal joined Xcel Motorsport to compete in the Formula 4 UAE Championship.
 He finished the season at third after taking four wins.
 Afterwards, he rejoined Prema Powerteam to contest the full 2021 Italian F4 Championship.
 He finished the championship in third after taking his only win of the season in the season-opening race at Circuit Paul Ricard.
 He also contested the opening two rounds of the ADAC Formula 4 Championship where he took a win at Circuit Zandvoort.

 In 2022, Smal joined MP Motorsport to compete in the F4 Spanish Championship after initially stating that he wouldn't race outside of Russia that year.
 Following the ban of Russian emblems, he competed under the flag of Kyrgyzstan.
 He finished the season fourth in the standings.

 In 2023, Smal made an appearance for MP Motorsport in the opening round of the Formula 4 UAE Championship as a replacement for Jerónimo Berrío.